marcopennekamp/lore/specification/expressions.md

 ### Operator Precedence

-Our **operator precedence** is as follows, from lowest to highest precedence:
+The **operator precedence** is defined as follows, from lowest to highest precedence:

 ```
 ||